cigroup-ol/windml/doc/components.rst

 When using windml, you need to know the two basic types of objects.

- * Windmill
+ * Turbine
  * Windpark

 See below for a detailed description of the concepts behind those.
 Enjoy.

-.. _windmill:
+.. _turbine:

-Wind Mill
+Turbine
 ++++++++

-.. autoclass:: windml.model.windmill.Windmill
+.. autoclass:: windml.model.turbine.Turbine
     :members:

 .. _windpark: